Learn How to Grow Lucky Bamboo (Dracaena sanderiana)

 Named at the turn of the 20th century for German-English botanist Henry Sander, D. sanderiana thrives outdoors in part-shade in USDA Hardiness Zones 10 and 11, where it achieves a mature stature of three to five feet tall and wide.

-Unlike true bamboo, D. sanderiana also makes an easy-care indoor plant in bright, indirect sunlight, where the effects of indoor cultivation and ornamental pruning limit its growth to more modest table-top dimensions of one to three feet tall, and one to two feet wide.
+Unlike true bamboo, D. sanderiana makes an easy-care houseplant in bright, indirect sunlight, where the effects of indoor cultivation and ornamental pruning limit its growth to more modest dimensions of one to three feet tall by one to two feet wide.

 The leaves are lance-shaped and may reach seven inches in length.
-Outdoor plants may produce clusters of small, white, tubular blossoms, but those cultivated indoors seldom do.
+Outdoor plants may produce clusters of small, white, tubular blossoms, but those cultivated indoors rarely bloom.

 My first encounter with lucky bamboo was at a grand opening for an Asian restaurant in my area.